hivemq/helm-charts/README.md

 This repository contains the HiveMQ Helm charts.

 - The [HiveMQ Platform Operator Helm chart](https://github.com/hivemq/helm-charts/blob/master/charts/hivemq-platform-operator) (new)
-  - This chart deploys the HiveMQ Platform Operator, that will install and manage your HiveMQ Platform clusters in Kubernetes.
+  - This chart deploys the latest HiveMQ Platform Operator that installs and manages your HiveMQ Platform clusters in Kubernetes.

 - The [HiveMQ Platform Helm charts](https://github.com/hivemq/helm-charts/blob/master/charts/hivemq-platform) (new)
-  - This chart requests the deployment of one HiveMQ Platform cluster (new) via the HiveMQ Platform Operator.
+  - This chart specifies the HiveMQ Platform deployment that the HiveMQ Platform Operator then installs.

 - The [HiveMQ Operator Helm charts](https://github.com/hivemq/helm-charts/blob/master/charts/hivemq-operator) (legacy)
-  - This chart deploys the legacy HiveMQ Operator and one HiveMQ Platform cluster.
+  - This chart deploys the legacy HiveMQ Operator and a HiveMQ cluster.

 - The [HiveMQ Swarm Helm charts](https://github.com/hivemq/helm-charts/blob/master/charts/hivemq-swarm)
   - This chart deploys a HiveMQ Swarm cluster, an advanced IoT testing and simulation tool.